project-lux/lux-middletier/test/endpoints/testing-notes.md

 Ready to run the actual test?
 Here's a modified version of the last command.
 It uses `nohup`, writes STDERR and STDOUT to a file, and is not in dry run mode.
 It's go time!

+Before copying and pasting the following command:

+1. **Verify the value of the base URL**
+2. Update the test's name
+3. Update the description, including the test number
+4. Update the test number in the output file

+Double check the base URL.

 ```bash
 $ nohup node run-tests.js \
     --base-url https://lux-front-sbx.collections.yale.edu \